★★★★★ 9.96/10 CheckatradeFully insuredFree inspections

 • You can access the area without risk

-• The repair involves simple sealing or replacing a small number of shingles
+• The repair involves simple sealing or replacing a small number of tiles

 When should you call a professional roofer for a leak?